 Since 2009 CIPS has issued Ethical and Sustainable Procurement guidance (compiled with Traidcraft), which focuses on the human and social aspects of workers in the Supply Chain to try and improve worker conditions.
 In 2013 CIPS developed this guidance to include more detail about modern day slavery - how to identify and mitigate the risks of this happening in the Supply Chains our members buy from.
+This is currently being built upon with a working party group put in place via the ETI.
+CIPS also now offers training delivered by ETI.
 CIPS has campaigned on the issue of modern day slavery and eliminating all forms of forced and compulsory labour in Supply chains and has contributed to the development of the legislation leading up to the passing of the Modern Slavery Bill in parliament.